h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 ##### SLAE DISCLAIMER ####
 ---------

-This blog post has been created for completing the requirements of the [SecurityTube Linux Assembly Expert certification] [slae-link].
+This blog post has been created for completing the requirements of the [SLAE certification] [slae-link].

 Student ID: SLAE-xxxx